 Program Implementation Status Status In addition, the County should explore the feasibility of an ordinance which would prohibit the long-term storage of cars in designated parking spaces in multifamily complexes, thereby ensuring that the spaces remain available for tenant use.
 The County will also evaluate the associated costs with the current parking requirements to ensure they are not a constraint on development.
-1.2e: The County will provide for the inclusion of privated in the provide in the provide of the provide of Implementing Resources: General In 2017, the County approved the Villages at Lakeview Modify.
-Covered mixed-income housing in future new growth areas of the county through development agreements and other mechanisms.
+Implementing Resources: Coneral In 2017, the County approved the Villages at Lakeview Modify Covered 1.2e: The County will provide for the inclusion of mixed-income housing in future new growth areas of the county through development agreements and other mechanisms.
 To facilitate the development of affordable housing on smaller parcels (50 to 150 units in size), the County will routinely coordinate with property owners and give high priority to processing subdivision maps that include rezoned R-7 sites or affordable housing units.
 Also, an expedited review process will be available for the subdivision of larger sites into buildable lots where the development application can be found consistent with the General Plan and applicable specific plan.
-Responsible Agency: TLMA Time Frame: Ongoing, as projects are processed through the Planning Department. mixed-use project with a development agreement requiring the construction of 873 dwelling units at a density of 20 dwelling units per acre so that rents can be priced to achieve affordability levels.
+Implementing Resources: General Fund Responsible Agency: TLMA Time Frame: Ongoing, as projects are processed through the Planning Department.
+In 2017, the County approved the Villages at Lakeview mixed-use project with a development agreement requiring the construction of 873 dwelling units at a density of 20 dwelling units per acre so that rents can be priced to achieve affordability levels.
 Three California Environmental Quality Act (CEQA) challenge lawsuits were filed in response to the project approval.
 One lawsuit settled, and the superior court entered judgment in favor of the County in the other two lawsuits in January 2020.
 It is currently unknown if the cases may be appealed.
 Therefore, implementation may be further delayed if the two recent judgments are in fact appealed.
 Development agreements are typically used for large, multiphase, and long-term buildout projects with the benefit of locking in land use policies and regulations in return for providing public benefits such as affordable housing.
 Throughout the planning period (2017-2019), no residential or mixed-use projects were processed with a development agreement.
 The vesting tentative map has provided the same level of protection against changes to land use policies and regulations for smaller-scale, single-phase residential projects without the need to negotiate for public benefits.
-The County remains committed to fast-track processing of affordable and special-needs residential projects in the affected zoning districts, including the R-7 district, as provided under the Constraints section of the Housing Element. under new program H-3.
+The County remains committed to fast-track processing of affordable and special-needs residential projects in the affected zoning districts, including the R-7 district, as provided under the Constraints section of the Housing Element.
+Modify.
+Covered under new program H-3.